#leader-election #lease #kubernetes #election #async #api-bindings #leader

 Features

 • LeaseManager is a central part of the crate.
-This is a convenient wrapper around a Kubernetes Lease resource to manage all aspects of leader election process.
+This is a convenient wrapper around a Kubernetes Lease resource to manage all aspects of a leader election process.

 • Provides two different high-level approaches to lock and release lease: fully automated or partially manual lock control.